AM311/Cybersecurity_Report/home.md

 	 ![Response of the nmap request](https://raw.githubusercontent.com/AM311/Cybersecurity_Report/main/img/nmap_DC.png)

-2. **List of accounts which do not require Kerberos pre-authentication**:
+2. **List accounts which do not require Kerberos pre-authentication**:
 As first attempt, we ask the DomainController the list of all accounts that can authenticate via Kerberos without pre-authentication: hopefully, we will find a `DomainAdmins` account.

 	For doing this, we run a LDAP query to the DC from our legitimate account, using the following command: